blahmz/Direct-link-to-drive/README.md

 - Easily download files from direct URLs to Google Drive.
 - Works with various file types and sources.
+- This might be useful if you face low download speed using Colab; you can transfer files to Drive faster and download them from there.
+- Sometimes, the file will be uploaded to Drive but may not detect the file extension.
+Just rename it as needed (e.g., `.txt`, `.mkv`, `.mp3`) and open it.
 - Simple setup and execution.

 ## Usage